 If you’re one of those business owners who have launched their websites back in the days and you think your website remains alive no matter what — And, nothing else just matters as far as the website is concerned…

-You pay web hosting charges every year… And, you think it’s enough that anyone can check your website from any part of the world.
+You pay for best wordpress web hosting charges every year… And, you think it’s enough that anyone can check your website from any part of the world.

 TRUTH ALERT: People won’t come to your site if you don’t push them too.